AllaKh/Playwrite_TypeScript_Project/manual/bugs.md

   10. Submit the form
   11. Click on the Admin link
   12. Click on the Report link
-  13. Click on the booking record
+  13. Click on the appropriate booking record
+- Expected: I can see all dates for which the current booking made
-- Expected: Booking details are shown
+  - Booking details are shown by clicking on on the booking record
+- Actual: I can see only first date of the current booking
-- Actual: Booking details are not displayed
+  - Booking details are not displayed
 - Impact: Admin cannot view details of existing bookings
 - Severity: High

-## BUG-003 – Navigation Bar - number of messages doesn't match actual number of messages
+## BUG-007 – Navigation Bar - number of messages doesn't match actual number of messages
 - Page: Navigation Bar
 - Steps:
   1. From homepage click on the Admin link
   2. Log in with username "admin" and password "password"
   4. Click on the Messages link
 - Expected: Number of messages in the Navigation bar should be the same as actual number of messages
-- Actual: Number of messages in the Navigation bar always = 1 and doesn't match actual number of messages
+- Actual: Number of messages in the Navigation bar doesn't match actual number of messages
 - Impact: Confuse admin user
 - Severity: Low

-## BUG-004 – Reservation – app crashes on attempt to booking a room for unavailable dates
+## BUG-008 – Reservation – app crashes on attempt to booking a room for unavailable dates
 - Page: Report
 - Steps:
   1. From homepage scroll down to Our Rooms section